The Maple Ridge Caribbean Festival is a free event celebrating Caribbean food, music and culture in Maple Ridge on the August long weekend.

 Tips & Advice

 TIP #1: Plan to eat at the festival.
-With close to 20 food trucks and vendor stalls, the range of Caribbean food choices is pretty impressive!
+With close to 20 food trucks and many more vendor stalls, the range of Caribbean food choices is pretty impressive!
 It’s not all Caribbean, but there’s still quite a bit of it.

-TIP #2: If you like Reggae and other Caribbean music, and want to experience Maple Ridge at its most exotic, then check out this event!
-It’s a good music festival with lots of great bands!
+TIP #2: If you like Reggae and other Caribbean music, and want to experience Maple Ridge at its most exotic, then check out this event.
+It’s a good music festival with lots of great bands.

 TIP #3: Arrive early if you hope to find parking near the venue.